Leko/hothouse/README.md

 - [Cron Jobs - Travis CI](https://docs.travis-ci.com/user/cron-jobs/#Adding-Cron-Jobs)
 - [Orchestrating Workflows - CircleCI](https://circleci.com/docs/2.0/workflows/#nightly-example)

+Or you can see [our actual config for CircleCI](https://github.com/Leko/hothouse/blob/master/.circleci/config.yml#L10).
 If you want to add other CI service guide, please send a pull request :)

 ### Debug